Cdub-63/IaaS_or_How_I_Learned_To_Stop_Worrying_And_Love_The_Cloud/Azure/Develop with WebJobs in Azure/Readme.md

 ![image](https://user-images.githubusercontent.com/44756128/113201474-282ba800-922f-11eb-8f24-f1af1e455a9c.png)

-The puppose of this lab is for us to deploy a WebJob that resizes images.
+The purpose of this lab is for us to deploy a WebJob that resizes images.
 These images have been uploaded to blob storage, but we need smaller versions.
 This is a process we could use for something like a blog site, where smaller images are required for thumbnails and galleries.

 In the Azure portal, create an RDP session to a VM of your choosing